 In the last decades cosmology entered in the era of large datasets, leading to a breakthrough in our knowledge and understanding of the Universe.
 This has been supported by a corresponding improvement of the data analysis techniques.
 In this course, divided into 3 lectures of about 3 hours each, I will cover a number of topics in cosmological data analysis.
 In particular:

-- In the first lecture, I will briefly recall the basis of probability and of the bayesian approach, introducing the general problem of interpreting - data in the context of a theoretical model.
-I will then discuss the Fisher matrix formalism and how to use it to forecast the capability of a forthcoming survey to constrain cosmological parameters - In the second lecture I will introduce, for different cosmological observables, the likelihood function for connecting experimental data to cosmological models - In the third lecture I will discuss the usage of Monte Carlo Markov Chains methods to explore efficiently the parameter space, focussing on Metropolis-Hastings, Multinest and Gibbs sampling.
+\ In the first lecture, I will briefly recall the basis of probability and of the bayesian approach, introducing the general problem of interpreting data in the context of a theoretical model.
+I will then discuss the Fisher matrix formalism and how to use it to forecast the capability of a forthcoming survey to constrain cosmological parameters \ In the second lecture I will introduce, for different cosmological observables, the likelihood function for connecting experimental data to cosmological models \ In the third lecture I will discuss the usage of Monte Carlo Markov Chains methods to explore efficiently the parameter space, focussing on Metropolis-Hastings, Multinest and Gibbs sampling.
 The field of application and the examples shown are connected to cosmology and astrophysics but the methods introduced are directly applicable to other branches in Physics.

-Title: Neutrino Cosmology

-Dr. Martina Gerbino (INFN)

-gerbinom@fe.infn.it

-Lectures will be started at a time of common availability of the students and lecturer, starting from September 2020

-Credits: 2 CFU
+Title: Neutrino Cosmology Lecturer: Dr. Martina Gerbino (INFN) gerbinom@fe.infn.it Duration: 6 hours Lectures will be started at a time of common availability of the students and lecturer, starting from September 2020 Credits: 2 CFU Abstract:

 The presence of a cosmic background of relic neutrinos is a robust prediction of the standard cosmological model.
 A direct detection is extremely difficult and still lacking.
 Nevertheless cosmological observations are a powerful probe of neutrino properties, and cosmological bounds on neutrino masses and number are in agreement with both theoretical predictions and laboratory searches.
 In this series of lectures, we first discuss the role of neutrinos in shaping the cosmological evolution at both the background and perturbation level, and describe their effects on cosmological observables such as the cosmic microwave background and the distribution of matter at large scale (3h).
 We then present the state of the art concerning the constraints on neutrino masses and neutrino properties beyond their mass from those observables, and also review the prospects for future experiments (2h).
 We also discuss the prospects for determining the neutrino hierarchy from cosmology, and the complementarity with laboratory experiments (1h).

-Waves, Acoustics and Music

-Dr. I. Masina (Unife), Dr. D. Stanzial (CNR - IMM Bologna)

-Contact: masina@fe.infn.it; domenico.stanzial@cnr.it

-lectures will be started possibly in May (or at a time of common availability of the lecturers and the students)
+Title: Waves, Acoustics and Music Lecturers: Dr. I. Masina (Unife) (coordinator), Prof. G. Rispoli (UniFe), Dr. D. Stanzial (CNR - IMM Bologna), Dr. G. Lo Presti (CERN), Dr. C. Visentin (UniFe) Contact: masina@fe.infn.it Duration: 45 hours (15 cfu) lectures will be started possibly in March (or at a time of common availability of the lecturers and the students) Abstract: